vleague2/unit-4-game/README.md

 Limitations:
 1. To make the .click functions DRYer, I had tried to assign values to the IMGs, but for some reason JQuery could not pull any values.
 This is why the .click functions are a bit repetitive.
+2. It works on mobile but it's not very responsive.